Your Tier 4 responsibilities

 Non-EEA students that are not based at the University during their re-registration period will be required to have their ID checked by their host university or employer.
 Further information about how to fulfil this requirement will be sent to students on these schemes by their Programme Administrator.
 Further information about In Person Registration can be found here.

-If a student receives a new visa part way through the academic year, they are required to have this document scanned and verified by their School Office.
+If a student receives a new visa part way through the academic year, they are required to have this document scanned and verified by the Student Centre (level 2, University Building).
 Students are responsible for ensuring that they update the University of any other changes to their visa status and are advised to contact the International Student Advice team for assistance and guidance.

 Your responsibilities as a Tier 4 student